 - The not so flushable “flushable” wipes – baby wipes, personal care wipes, household cleaning wipes, etc. may “flush” out of the toilet bowl but they cause blockages in the sewer system.
 Regardless of claims made on packaging, place ALL wipes in the trash.

 - Feminine hygiene products (tampons, wrappers, plastic applicators, etc.)

 - Toilet bowl scrub pads

-Replace sewer pipe on your property – The property owner is responsible for the pipe between the sewer main, usually located in the street, and the building, per Littleton Municipal Code (7-5-24E2).
-This segment of pipe is defined as a service line or private sewer service line per Littleton Municipal Code (7-5-2).
+Replace sewer pipe on your property – The property owner is responsible for the pipe between the sewer main, usually located in the street, and the building, per Littleton City Code (7-5-24E2).
+This segment of pipe is defined as a service line or private sewer service line per Littleton City Code (7-5-2).
 The service line is owned and maintained by the property owner and includes pipe that extends into the street or public right of way.
 Replacing the service line with new plastic pipe will help prevent tree roots from entering the pipe, which can cause blockages.
 Homes built since the early 1980’s are likely to have plastic sanitary sewer service lines, but that does not guarantee that problems will not occur.
 If you don’t know the age or condition of your sewer service line you should consider hiring a company to provide a video inspection of your service line.

 - Correct illegal plumbing connections – Do not connect French drains (drainage systems to prevent groundwater and surface water from penetrating building foundations), sump pumps and other flood control systems to the sewer.
 Debris and silt from the systems will clog sewer pipes.